 The Best Way Past Fear and Self Doubt

-The best way to get past fear and self doubt is to face your fears and do what you’re afraid of.
+The best way to get past fear and self doubt and gain self confidence is to face your fears and do what you’re afraid of.

 Even before you’re ready.